 When a couple divorce or bring to an end a civil partnership in England and Wales the Court has to take into consideration when deciding a financial settlement all the circumstances of the case.

 This is an area on which the Law is not at present entirely certain.
-However given the view of the Judges in cases such as this one couples may wish to enter into a pre nuptial agreement to try and bring some certainty in the event that the relationship fails.
+However, given the view of the Judges in cases such as this one couple may wish to enter into a prenuptial agreement to try and bring some certainty in the event that the relationship fails.

 At Salmons Solicitors, we are able to provide advice on prenuptial agreements and are always happy to do so.